robolectric/robolectric/intellij-quick-start.md

 Thanks JetBrains!
 As of IntelliJ 10.5 makes developing Android applications with Robolectric easy.

 ### Maven
 This is by far the easiest installation method.
-Get started by [creating a maven based android project](maven-quick-start.html):

 1. [Create a maven based android project](maven-quick-start.html)
 2. Open IntelliJ